nmize1/Barter/README.md

 Possible but very very unlikely updates:
 - dndbeyond scraper to automatically create items.txt and regularitems.txt

-This is technically possible, but would be very complicated for me so probably won't happen anytime soon.
+This is technically possible, but would probably won't happen anytime soon.